Building Cleaning and Maintenance

 field_block:node:guide:body

-Building cleaning and maintenance includes both interior and exterior cleaning of commercial and residential buildings, homes, and apartments to keep them in good upkeep or condition.
+Building cleaning and maintenance includes both interior and exterior cleaning of commercial and residential buildings, homes, and apartments.
 It does not include repairs to buildings.

-Note: Janitorial/housecleaning contracts that include both taxable and nontaxable services are taxed on the full amount unless the nontaxable services are separately stated.
+Note: Contracts that include taxable and nontaxable services are taxed on the full amount unless the nontaxable services are separately stated.

 field_block:node:guide:field_paragraph